But an elliptical workout routine also benefits your knees in three key ways.

-“In general, the elliptical machines are easier on the knees and other weight-bearing joints,” notes Eran Kabakov, Physical Therapist.
 “The elliptical applies low-to-no impact on the knees.
 We call this type of exercise ‘closed chain’ movement.
 This means that the feet are connected to the pedals—similar to bicycling.
 This type of movement is easier on the knees.
 It requires less stabilization around the joints and offers minimum impact.”

 Physical Therapist Dr. James Cassell agrees.
 “Elliptical workouts can be a great alternative to treadmill workouts.
 They stress the knees less via reduced impact.
 They can be equally as challenging as treadmill workouts.
 The resistance can be increased significantly to engage the leg musculature more.
 There is no way to increase resistance on a treadmill—only speed and incline.”

 Have you downloaded the Aaptiv app yet?
 See the newest elliptical workouts we’ve added here.

 You can strengthen other muscles that keep knees healthy.